DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the JavaScript Algorithms and Data Structures Projects in [FreeCodeCamp](https://freecodecamp.org)
 - Still struggling with callback functions, but I think I'm getting closer to the solution.

+### Day 72: April 25, 2019

+- Finishing Introduction to the JavaScript Algorithms and Data Structures Projects in [FreeCodeCamp](https://freecodecamp.org)
+- Finally I did it!!!!